 Let’s review the muscles that make up your abs

 The list presented are the more prominent muscles of the abdomen just as a quick review.
 There are more, but we’ll stick to the list below for simplicity.

-The tendinous intersections run horizontally along the rectus abdominis, which gives it the “rippled” effect aesthetically.
+The tendinous intersections run horizontally along with the rectus abdominis, which gives it the “rippled” effect aesthetically.

 As far as I’m concerned, this is one of the most important abdominal muscles for minimizing low back pain (as far as the abdomen is concerned).
 It is the deepest muscle of the abdominal wall and because of the horizontally aligned fibers, hugs your midsection like a girdle.